 The night before Christmas was a long, long time ago.
 This fact is rarely disputed even thousands of years later, despite nights being eves and having their own associated celebrations.
-But this is not a tale of eves and nights – it’s a tale of a child, more powerful that she could have ever realized.
+But this is not a tale of eves and nights – it is the tale of a child, more powerful that she could have ever realized.

 And so in that time of nights and Christmases there lived a young and precocious girl named Kay.
 She hardly ever spoke – her shyness so profound as to confuse and confound those who so desperately wanted to talk to her.
 So they called her Silent Kay (at least, the exceedingly naughty boys who insisted on pulling her hair after school called her that).